Every region in France supports a large population of milk-giving animals which provide the raw material for French cheese.

-There are more than 400 French cheese varieties listed in France, which are usually classified into seven categories.
-With 24.4kg of cheese eaten per person per year, the French are amongst the highest consumers of cheese in the world.
+With 26.7kg of cheese eaten per person per year, the French are amongst the highest consumers of cheese in the world.

-Or was it accidentally discovered in Mesopotamia a long time ago, by a shepherd who forgot the milk in his flask, which was made from a young goat’s curdle and thus contained rennet?
+Or was it accidentally discovered in Mesopotamia a long time ago?
+When a shepherd forgot the milk in his flask, which was made from a young goat’s curdle and thus contained rennet?

 There are more than 1,000 kinds of cheese in France!

 96% of French people regularly eat cheese.
 They value its taste, its variety and its authenticity.